Eduardismund/Faculty-work/Second Semester/Operating Systems/Epr/README.md

 # Epr
-many semigroups, if not all recieved, variations of this subject.
+many semigroups, if not all received, variations of this subject.
 It's right after the Eater vacation, so plenty of time to prepare.